pang0620/Rock-Paper-Scissors/README.md

 opencv cpp & Qt based online 1:1 RPS

 !!! shoulda configure build directory to client path at mainwidget.cpp !!!

 !!! and your ID (for IP address) !!!

+!!! cannot configure now (only at codes) !!! coming soon